-In addition to academic regulations of the University, the CPHHS also holds students to certain requirements.
+In addition to academic regulations of the University, the College of Health also holds students to certain requirements.
 Visit the college’s policies page for more information regarding the following policies; Maximum Retake, Minimum Grade, S/U and Third Attempt.

 Creating a long-term course plan

 Your student’s advisor will show them how to develop a plan which outlines courses they will take in future terms.
 Empowering them with the skills needed to develop a long-term plan via their online degree audit tool, MyDegrees, ensures they can take on the responsibility of planning their academic future.

 We know that students may struggle in college and need a little assistance to be successful.
 During our advising appointment we ask your student how they are doing in classes, ask questions to pinpoint if and what type of assistance they might need and then take steps to link your student to those resources.
 These can include academic tutoring, academic coaching, supplemental instruction, counseling and psychological services, and many more.